balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/generic-x86-64-gpt.md

 # Setup secure boot and full disk encryption for Generic x86_64 (GPT)

-This section describes how to setup a device with secure boot and full disk encryption using `Generic x86_64 (GPT)` \{{ $names.os.lower \}} image.
+This section describes how to setup a device with secure boot and full disk encryption using `Generic x86_64 (GPT)` balenaOS image.
 This image should be compatible on a wide range of x86_64 devices.
 Note that `Generic x86-64 (legacy MBR)` and `Intel NUC` images do not provide secure boot and full disk encryption.

 Before diving into how to provision a device with secure boot and full disk encryption, let's look at some important considerations around this feature specifically for x86_64 devices.
 For more information on the general approach to secure boot, see our docs on a [general overview of our secure boot and full disk encryption implementation](../../../../reference/OS/secure-boot-and-full-disk-encryption/overview/).